mui/material-ui/docs/src/pages/guides/testing.md

 1. `options` (*Object* [optional])
   - `options.render` (*Function* [optional]): The render function to enhance, it's using **enzyme by default**.
+  - The other keys are forwarded to the options argument of `enzyme.render()`.

 #### Returns